eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 ## Example: Rational Numbers {#ratnums}

+Let's commit this to spaced repetition:

 <div class="border-box">

-The set of rational numbers, denoted $\mathbb{Q}$, is the set of fractions of integers with a non-zero denominator.
+The set of rational numbers, denoted $\mathbb{Q}$, is the set of fractions with integer numerator and denominator, where the denominator is non-zero.

 Formally: